Urban area

-An urban area (Note: Also known as a built-up area or urban agglomeration.) is a human settlement with a high population density and an infrastructure of built environment.
+An urban area, also known as a built-up area or urban agglomeration, is a human settlement with a high population density and an infrastructure of built environment.
 Urban areas originate through urbanization, and researchers categorize them as cities, towns, conurbations or suburbs.
-In urbanism, the term "urban area" contrasts to rural areas such as villages and hamlets; in urban sociology or urban anthropology, it often contrasts with natural environment.
+In urbanism, the term "urban area" contrasts to rural areas such as villages and hamlets.
+In urban sociology or urban anthropology, it often contrasts with natural environment.